B.S. - Iowa State University

 Dr. Weise grew up in Iowa and completed her BS at Iowa State University in 1992.
 She obtained her doctorate of optometry from the Illinois College of Optometry in Chicago, IL in 1995.
 She completed her residency in Family Practice with an emphasis in Pediatrics at UAB in 1996 and joined the Optometry faculty immediately following.
-She became the Director of Pediatric Optometry Services in 2004 and obtained her MBA from UAB in 2005.
-She enjoys traveling, fitness, and spending time with her husband and two children.
+She became the Pediatric Residency Supervisor in 1997 and the Director of Pediatric Optometry Services in 2004.
+She obtained her MBA from UAB in 2005.
+Dr. Weise has travelled nationally and internationally lecturing, presenting research data, and helping underserved populations, but particularly enjoys serving her patients locally.
+She also enjoys fitness and spending time with her husband and three children.

 Evaluation of normal and at-risk infants and children including risk factors, specialized refractive and binocular procedures, ocular disease diagnosis, and epidemiologic considerations.
 Evaluation of individuals with special needs and developmental delays.
 Introduction to the evaluation and care of patients with vision-related learning problems.

 CLN 341, 411, 421 and 431 - Pediatric Clinic II – V (coursemaster)

 Through direct patient care, guided education, and independent study in an academic clinical setting, the student will learn skills that help promote and protect the eye and visual health of children, as well as adults with binocular vision anomalies and individuals with special needs.